soasme/soasme.github.com/_posts/technology/2014/2014-05-18-a-day-of-tech-guy.md

 * Make pull requests from feature branches to master
 * Invite coding reviewers, usually via posting a review comment:
   `@bke_team @f2e_team @somebody code review please.`.
-* If reviewers have latency to do the coding interviews, tech guy has responsibility to notify involvers.
+* If reviewers have latency to do the coding review, tech guy has responsibility to notify involvers.
 * Waiting for every reviewers posted a short phrase `lgtm` as a review comment (emoji `:lgtm:` is as well).